Hugos68/vite-plugin-pagefind/README.md

 ## How it works

-vite-plugin-pagefind both activates on build and development processes:
+vite-plugin-pagefind both hooks into the build and development process:

 ![vite-plugin-pagefind](https://github.com/Hugos68/vite-plugin-pagefind/assets/63101006/3ff57342-90ec-4f89-88a2-b2299b885b69)